zhouziqunzzq/portfolio-builder/README.md

 Lightweight toolkit to build and test a sector-rotating equity portfolio using local OHLCV caching, a static S&P 500 universe, signal calculations, and a sector weighting engine.

-### Components (production)
+### Components (v1 legacy)

-This repository ships a production-ready entrypoint under the `production/` directory.
-The `production/src/` package contains self-contained, inlined copies of the core implementation so production runners can import them without runtime path hacks.
+The original, production-oriented implementation now lives under the `v1/` directory.
+The `v1/src/` package contains self-contained, inlined copies of the core implementation so v1 runners can import them without runtime path hacks.

-- `production/src/market_data_store.py` — Local parquet cache for OHLCV via yfinance.
+- `v1/src/market_data_store.py` — Local parquet cache for OHLCV via yfinance.
 Fetches missing ranges and keeps metadata.
-- `production/src/universe_manager.py` — Loads a universe from CSV (membership histories are stored under `production/data/`) and can build price matrices.
+- `v1/src/universe_manager.py` — Loads a universe from CSV (membership histories are stored under `v1/data/`) and can build price matrices.
-- `production/src/signal_engine.py` — Computes momentum/volatility and aggregate stock/sector scores.
+- `v1/src/signal_engine.py` — Computes momentum/volatility and aggregate stock/sector scores.
-- `production/src/sector_weight_engine.py` — Converts sector scores into bounded, smoothed portfolio weights with a trend filter.
+- `v1/src/sector_weight_engine.py` — Converts sector scores into bounded, smoothed portfolio weights with a trend filter.
-- `production/src/stock_allocator.py` — Allocates sector weights down to individual stock-level weights.
+- `v1/src/stock_allocator.py` — Allocates sector weights down to individual stock-level weights.

-Note: Some earlier development helper scripts (for example, a standalone `get_sp500.py` scraper) have been removed or moved into the production runners.
-If you relied on those, use the production runner flags (see "Production CLI Tools") or provide your own universe CSV under `production/data/current_constituents.csv` or `production/data/sp500_membership.csv`.
+Note: Some earlier development helper scripts (for example, a standalone `get_sp500.py` scraper) have been removed or moved into the v1 runners.
+If you relied on those, use the v1 runner flags (see "v1 CLI Tools") or provide your own universe CSV under `v1/data/current_constituents.csv` or `v1/data/sp500_membership.csv`.

 ### Data layout